subdavis/kobo-book-downloader/README.md

 > I can't log in, there's a problem with reading the captcha

 The clipboard interaction doesn't work for everyone.
-Try supplying the captcha using `koobdl user add --captch "YOUR_CAPTCHA_CODE"`.
+Try supplying the captcha using `kobodl user add --captcha "YOUR_CAPTCHA_CODE"`.

 > Some of my books are missing!